 Employee Provident Fund Scheme is one of the most useful employee beneficial scheme introduced by Ministry of Labour.
 It is one of the ideal retirement fund.
 It is a type of savings account where both employer and employee contributes an equal amount at regular intervals.
 Such contribution can be made only by those employers who are registered and employees of registered employers.
 Employer registration can be either through statute mandate or voluntary.

-Once the PF Act is applicable, employer organisation continues to be governed by the PF Act even if the number of employees falls below 20 at any time.
+Once the PF Act is applicable, the employer’s organisation continues to be governed by the PF Act even if the number of employees falls below 20 at any time.

-Though contribution to PF account is made both by employer and employee, payment is to be made to PF account by employer who is registered with PF Act.
-It is mandatory for all establishments to pay PF online from September 2015.
+From September 2015 it is mandatory for all establishments to pay PF online.
 Online PF payment can be made by the employer either on EPFO website or through authorised bank website (if bank allows direct payment through their website) in which employer has an account and net banking.

 Presently EPFO has tie up arrangement with 10 banks to collect EPFO dues and banks are SBI, PNB, Indian Bank, Bank of Baroda, HDFC Bank, ICICI Bank, Axis Bank and Kotak Mahindra Bank.